Skunk: Relations with humans

+Fur trade

+During the 19th and 20th centuries in the United States, fur farms raised skunks for their pelts, which were sold to the garment industry to make coats, hats, and other articles of clothing.
+Prior to the passage of the Fur Products Labeling Act in 1951, skunk fur was often sold under ambiguous names such as "American sable" and "Alaskan sable."

 Bites

 It is rare for a healthy skunk to bite a human, though a tame skunk whose scent glands have been removed (usually on behalf of those who will keep it as a pet) may defend itself by biting.
 There are, however, a few recorded incidents of skunks biting humans.
 Skunk bites in humans can result in infection with the rabies virus.
 The Centers for Disease Control (CDC) recorded 1,494 cases of rabies in skunks in the United States for the year 2006—about 21.5% of reported cases in all species.

 Skunks in fact are less prominent than raccoons as vectors of rabies.
 (However, this varies regionally in the United States, with raccoons dominating along the Atlantic coast and the eastern Gulf of Mexico, while skunks instead predominate throughout the Midwest, including the western Gulf, and in California.)